Willy Wonka actor breaks silence on disastrous Willy’s Chocolate Experience

 The Wonka-esque impersonator Paul Connell, 31, spoke to The Independent about how he got the gig and how the chaos unfolded.

-“I’m constantly applying for more acting jobs and comedy work then I got a phone call on Thursday basically saying ‘Congratulations you are going to play Willy Wonka we will send you over the script and dress rehearsal is tomorrow’,” Mr Connell said.
+“I’m constantly applying for more acting jobs and comedy work, then I got a phone call on Thursday saying, ‘Congratulations you are going to play Willy Wonka, we will send you over the script and dress rehearsal is tomorrow’,” Mr Connell said.
 “The script was 15 pages of AI-generated gibberish of me just monologuing these mad things.

-“They even misspelled my contract but I do have a legally binding ‘Coontract [sic]’.
-But I stayed up all night learning it thinking this would make sense in the dress rehearsal when I see all the tech.”
+“They even misspelt my contract but I do have a legally binding ‘Coontract’ [sic].
+But I stayed up all night learning it, thinking this would make sense in the dress rehearsal when I see all the tech.”

-“At the end of my monologue I was supposed to suck up the Unknown Man with a vacuum cleaner.
-I asked them if they had a vacuum cleaner and they said ‘yeh we haven’t really got there yet so just improvise’.
+“At the end of my monologue, I was supposed to suck up the Unknown Man with a vacuum cleaner.
+I asked them if they had a vacuum cleaner and they said, ‘yeah, we haven’t really got there yet, so just improvise’.

 “I was making jokes but we were told to give them one jelly bean and a quarter cup of lemonade,” he continued.
 “No chocolate at the chocolate experience.
 There was supposed to be a chocolate fountain somewhere but I never saw it.